gmnrmyr/AscendOSRS/docs/Development-Roadmap.md

 # AscendOSRS - Complete Development Roadmap

 ## 🚨 CRITICAL CONSTRAINTS
+- **OUR APP IS AMAZING AND WE ARE PROUD OF IT** - do not change anything unless it is requested by the client or present in this document.
 - **DO NOT BREAK EXISTING FUNCTIONALITY** - Users are already using the app
 - **DO NOT CHANGE CURRENT DESIGN** - Maintain existing UI/UX
 - **DO NOT REMOVE ANY FEATURES** - Only add new functionality